hadley/adv-r/Function-operators.md

 failwith(NA, log, quiet = TRUE)("a")
 ```

 `failwith()` is very useful in conjunction with functionals: instead of the failure propagating and terminating the higher-level loop, you can complete the iteration and then find out what went wrong.
-For example, imagine your fitting a set of generalised linear models to a list of data frames.
+For example, imagine you're fitting a set of generalised linear models (glms) to a list of data frames.
 Sometimes glms fail because of optimisation problems.
-You still want to try to fit all the models, and then after that's complete, look at the data sets that failed to fit:
+You still want to try to fit all the models, then once that's complete, look at the data sets that failed to fit:

 ```R
 # If any model fails, all models fail to fit: